anindyabhadra/RT_SPD/README.md

 # RT_SPD: Reverse Telescoping (RT) Generative SPD Split Flow and Intrinsic Langevin Diffusion

-This repository contains code for working with symmetric positive definite (SPD) matrices in the reverse telescoping (RT) coordinates.
+This repository contains code for working with symmetric positive definite (SPD) matrices in the reverse telescoping (RT) parameterization.
 Code is provided for:

 1. Basic utilities, including the encoding and decoding of an SPD matrix, its inverse and matrix square roots in RT coordinates.